CECA-SNN-Compiler/ToolchainA/README.md

 ![process_pic](./pics/process.svg)

 There is a example at transform_example.py.
-You can transform your own network by modifying it.
+You can transform your own network by changing the ExampleNet in this python file.
 The arguments here are:
 * --load LOAD
                         the location of the trained weights